University College of Engineering, Kanchipuram: Organisation and administration

 University college of engineering Kanchipuram, being a constituent college of Anna University, is governed by a Chancellor, Vice-Chancellor and Registrar of the varsity.
 The varsity has a syndicate and Academic council.
 As part of the new nonadministrative directive a Regional Director oversees the development of the college.
 The Dean is the head of the College and oversees day-to-day administration.
 Each department is led by a Head of the Department (HOD).
 The hostels are headed by Deputy wardens reporting to an executive warden.

 The academic policies are decided by the course committee, whose members include all the professors and student representatives headed by a chairman.

 Dean

 On 12 September 2012, Dr. T.N.
-Shanmugam, Professor of Mathematics and Director Centre for Intellectual Property Rightsof Anna University was appointed as the First Dean of the University college of Engineering Kanchipuram.
+Shanmugam, Professor of Mathematics and Director Centre for Intellectual Property Rights of Anna University was appointed as the First Dean of the University college of Engineering Kanchipuram.
 On 6 May 2014 Dr. N. Senthil Kumar, Associate Professor, Department of Management Studies, Anna University Chennai assumed charge as Dean in charge.